 We print double sided where we can using recycled ink cartridges.

 Printed waste paper is utilised on the other side as note paper.

 Weather and other daily information is displayed on a white board rather than paper.

 Guests are not required to print or show confirmations of booking or gift vouchers.

 Invoices are not presented in envelopes.

-Fitted the latest LED technology light blubs.
+We have fitted the latest LED technology light blubs including strip lighting.

 Many lights including external are on timers and/or dusk to dawn sensors.